karen portrait circle

 The Welcome Center

-The Welcome Center is open again, as well as the parking lot, along with the other parking lots in the area.
+The Welcome Center is open, as well as the parking lot, along with the other parking lots in the area.

 The current Welcome Center is relatively new and combines a gift shop with some educational displays about the bridge.
 Good place to pick up maps.
 Worth a brief visit.
 Open daily, 9 to 6.